parashardhapola/scarf/vignettes/basic_tutorial.md

 ```python
 ds.RNA.feats.head()
 ```
-The feature selection step is performed on normalized data.
+The feature selection step is performed on the normalized data.
 The default normalization method for `RNAassay`-type data is library-size normalization, wherein the count values are divided by the sum of total values for a cell.
 These values are then multiplied by a scalar factor.
-The default value of this scalar factor is 10000.
+The default value of this scalar factor is 1000.
 However, if the total counts in a cell are less than this value, then on multiplication with this scalar factor the values will be 'scaled up' (which is not a desired behaviour).
 In the filtering step above, we set the `low` threshold for `RNA_nCounts` at 1000, and hence it is safe to use 1000 as a scalar factor.
 The scalar factor can be set by modifying the `sf` attribute of the assay.
 Let's print the default value of `sf`

 ```python
 ds.RNA.sf